 This post will show you how to convert a virtual machine, whether within an availability group or a single instance, from unmanaged disks (Storage Account) to disks managed using Azure PowerShell.
+Requirements: This tutorial assumes that you already have a Microsoft Azure account set up.
+Important: Before starting the conversion process, you should keep in mind the following.

 • The conversion requires a restart of the VM